How Does No-Fault Auto Insurance Work?

 The specific laws regarding no-fault auto insurance vary between states.

 Florida, for example, is a no-fault car insurance state, although its requirements differ from other states.
 In Florida, all drivers are required to have personal injury protection, or PIP.
 This is a type of no-fault auto insurance.
-You can use PIP when you are injured in an accident – regardless whether you or the other driver were at fault.
+You can use PIP when you are injured in an accident – regardless of whether you or the other driver were at fault.

 In other states, drivers can choose between the type of auto insurance they wish to use.
 Drivers in Pennsylvania, New Jersey, and Kentucky, for example, can choose whether they want to have traditional tort insurance or no-fault coverage.
-These states are often referred to as “choice no-fault states”.
+These states are often referred to as “choice no-fault states.”

 Michigan drivers, meanwhile, pay the highest rates in the United States for car insurance.
 Many attribute the high rates to the fact that Michigan has comprehensive no-fault auto insurance laws.
 Under Michigan laws, drivers are required to purchase and carry three types of insurance on every vehicle, including personal injury protection (PIP), property protection insurance (PPI), and residual bodily injury and property damage liability (BI/PD).

-No-fault car insurance essentially works the same way across states: in no-fault states, insured drivers will receive coverage from their own insurance company even if they weren’t at-fault for the accident.
-A policyholder and his or her passengers will be reimbursed by the policyholder’s own insurance company without needing to identify which driver is at-fault.
+No-fault car insurance essentially works the same way across states: in no-fault states, insured drivers will receive coverage from their own insurance company even if they weren’t at fault for the accident.
+A policyholder and his or her passengers will be reimbursed by the policyholder’s own insurance company without needing to identify which driver is at fault.

 What’s the Drawback to No-Fault Insurance?